sunnyhardasani/phovea_importer/README.md

 A data importer that takes a CSV file, let's users define the data types and properties, and hands it over for parsing.

+A [demonstration](http://playground.caleydo.org/caleydo_importer/) is available in the Caleydo Playground.

 Installation
 ------------